Bach, les premières cantates et Bernard Labadie

 Hugo Hymas

-TenorBritish tenor Hugo Hymas is in much demand for his interpretations of the baroque and renaissance repertoire, enjoying collaborations with the foremost practitioners of the genre.
+TenorBritish tenor Hugo Hymas is in much demand for his interpretations of the baroque and renaissance repertoire and enjoys collaborations with the foremost practitioners of the genre.

-Hugo grew up in Cambridge where he sang as a chorister in Great St Mary’s Church Choir.
-He then studied the clarinet through school after which he joined the Choir of Clare College, Cambridge as a tenor.
-In 2014 he graduated with an honours degree in Music from the University of Durham.
+Hugo Hymas is a former Britten-Pears Young Artist and Rising Star of the Enlightenment.
+He grew up in Cambridge where he sang as a chorister in Great St Mary’s Church Choir and studied the clarinet after which he joined the Choir of Clare College, Cambridge as a tenor.
+He holds an honours degree in Music from the University of Durham.

 Stephen Hegedus